Call 561-272-0800

 Are Hallucinogens Addictive?

-Most hallucinogens are typically not rated addictive, and hallucinogen addiction is rare.
-However, hallucinogens are capable of causing cravings, tolerance, as well as withdrawal symptoms.
-For instance, the National Institute on Drug Abuse noted that LSD doesn’t produce compulsive drug-seeking behaviors, hence it isn’t classified as an addictive drug, but it causes tolerance, which may lead to taking larger doses and may ultimately cause an overdose.
-Unlike LSD, PCP is a hallucinogen classified as addictive.
+Most hallucinogens are not addictive, and addiction to them is rare.
+However, they can lead to cravings, tolerance, and withdrawal symptoms.
+For example, the National Institute on Drug Abuse states that LSD does not cause compulsive drug-seeking behavior, so it is not classified as addictive, but it can create tolerance, potentially resulting in larger doses and overdose.
+In contrast, PCP is a hallucinogen that is considered addictive.

 How Do Hallucinogens Work?